vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 # Repository organization
 ## Hardware
-This folder contains all of the hardware aspects of the senior design project, including driver modifications, embedded system programming, and more.
+This folder contains all the hardware aspects of the senior design project, including driver modifications, embedded system programming, and more.
 Currently, there is a zipped file containing the driver used for the 3D printer.

 ## Software